Tyre Repair

 • there is damage to the tyre sidewall or shoulder

-Whether you have a puncture or your tyre is slowly losing pressure, book a puncture repair and our expert technicians will assess the problem and determine whether a tyre repair is suitable and in accordance with British Standards.
+Whether you have a puncture or your tyre is slowly losing pressure, book a puncture repair and our expert technicians will assess the problem and determine whether a repair is suitable and in accordance with British Standards.
 If you suspect that you have a puncture or any other potentially dangerous tyre damage, visit any of the Elite Garages for a FREE tyre check.
-Our expert technicians will do all the necessary checks while you wait and recommend a tyre repair or replacement if necessary.
+Our expert technicians will do all the necessary checks while you wait and recommend a repair or replacement if necessary.